panzi/bad-apple-terminal/README.md

 make DEBUG=OFF run
 ```

-This needs [yt-dlp](https://github.com/yt-dlp/yt-dlp) and Python with
-[Pillow](https://pypi.org/project/pillow/) to download the original animation
+This needs [yt-dlp](https://github.com/yt-dlp/yt-dlp), to download the original
+animation [ffmpeg](https://www.ffmpeg.org/) to convert the video into its
+frames, and Python with [Pillow](https://pypi.org/project/pillow/) to generate
-and generate the C program, which will then be compiled and executed.
+the C program, which will then be compiled and executed.

 ## Rendering Pixels on the Terminal